TebaldiLab/shiny_cellmarkeraccordion/README.md

 The Cell Marker Accordion web interface allows users to easily explore the integrated built-in database of consistency-weighted markers.

 ## Citing the cellmarkeraccordion
-Please cite the following article when using the cellmarkeraccordion:
+Please cite the following article when using the <strong>cellmarkeraccordion</strong>:

 <strong>Cell Marker Accordion: interpretable single-cell and spatial omics annotation in health and disease</strong>